glitchrstudio/tfeditor/README.md

 ## Getting Started

-Download the latest TF Editor build on [releases page](https://github.com/glitchrstudio/tfeditor/releases) and unzip it anywhere you want.
+Download the latest TF Editor build on [releases page](https://github.com/glitchrstudio/tfeditor/releases) and unzip it anywhere you want.\
+On Steam, the TF Editor is already present in the game installation folder.\
 Launch **TF Editor.exe** and start creating.\
 TF Editor is provided with a sample project, feel free to take a look on how an official song has been created.
 > Please note that TF Editor can only run on Windows machines at the moment.